maliagehan/maker-site/pages/blog/posts/welcome.md

 10.  **Learn to solder with DDPSC! (with parent permission):** Solder your very own light-up badge (or have us help you).

 *********************************************************
 **We hope to make this a regular event.
 If you have suggestions we'd love to hear them.
-Please fill out a post-event survey, visit our Pi-powered comment station, or email us at** <a href="mailto:ddpsc.maker@gmail.com"><b>ddpsc.maker@gmail.com</b></a>
+Please fill out a post-event survey, visit our Pi-powered comment station, or email us at:**
+<a href="mailto:ddpsc.maker@gmail.com"><b>ddpsc.maker@gmail.com</b></a>

 <br>
 <br>